-The Artificial Intelligence (AI) in Government market as valued at US$4.904 billion in 2019.
-In recent years, government in different countries are taking a keen interest in artificial intelligence (AI) technology.
-They are increasingly investing in artificial intelligence (AI), spending budget, and time on pilot programs for various AI applications while discussing with people in the filed on the future implications of this technology for various public projects.
+The Artificial Intelligence (AI) in Government market is valued at US$4.904 billion in 2019.
+In recent years, governments in different countries are taking a keen interest in artificial intelligence (AI) technology.
+They are increasingly investing in artificial intelligence (AI), spending budget, and time on pilot programs for various AI applications while discussing with people in the field the future implications of this technology for various public projects.
 The growing volume of big data is the major factor that is increasing the adoption of artificial intelligence (AI) technology across the government sector as it reduces the cost of storing and processing that data.
-The rapid adoption of cloud computing solutions is also contributing to the market growth of artificial intelligence (AI) in government as cloud computing brings together data and cognitive services, along with edge computing which allows for the fast response time by the deputies.
+The rapid adoption of cloud computing solutions is also contributing to the market growth of artificial intelligence (AI) in government as cloud computing brings together data and cognitive services, along with edge computing which allows for a fast response time by the deputies.
 With improving machine learning capabilities, governments are likely to invest more in artificial intelligence (AI) research.
 Currently, world governments are working with industry leaders as well as academia on several AI projects, ranging in application from coordinating traffic to digitizing backlogs of government documents.
 This will continue to boost the market growth of artificial intelligence (AI) in government until the end of the forecast period.

 The most common application of artificial intelligence in the government sector is the use of chatbots.
 Earlier, they tend to be used for very narrow applications, answering simple routine questions.
 But their value is increasing with more conversations and questions while providing feedback to improve customer service.
 Since people are already using AI for a digital assistant, bot, or some type of intelligent service in the commercial space, the government is also required to imbibe this technology for the same.